ShibeFaceSkrill/dogeparty/_posts/2022-05-12-shibeface-skrill-on-dogeparty.md

 ---

 <div class="alert alert-primary" role="alert">
-  ShibeFaceSkrill is releasing a series of NFT collections featuring the faces of Shiba Inu, exploring financial use-cases, across multiple blockchains.
+  ShibeFaceSkrill is releasing a series of NFT collections featuring the faces of Shiba Inu, exploring financial use-cases across multiple blockchains.
 </div>

 ## Initially, the plan was to begin our journey on Ethereum...